 Voltage sag is one of the issues that kill skateboard batteries faster.
 The good thing about fast-charging LiPo batteries is they are resistant to that.

 Compared to the previous type, the LiPo battery lifespan only runs at 150 to 250 charge cycles, lasting for not more than a year.
-And if there’s one thing you need to be vigilant about this battery, it’s the battery percentage.
+And if there’s one thing you need to be vigilant about with this battery, it’s the battery percentage.

 Such a figure needs to reach a specific level before recharging.
 Otherwise, the battery would experience safety and durability issues.